A Two Day Forum presented in conjunction with the Office for Human Resource Protections (OHRP)

-Workshop sessions that meet the criteria in the Certified IRB Professional (CIP) recertification guidelines at https://www.primr.org/Subpage.aspx?id=1579 are eligible as accredited continuing education units.
-A maximum of 4.5 hours of continuing education credits can be claimed for this event.
-Please note that sessions marked with * are not eligible.
+** Conference sessions that meet the criteria in the Certified IRB Professional (CIP) recertification guidelines at https://www.primr.org/Subpage.aspx?id=1579 are eligible as accredited continuing education units.
+A maximum of 4.5 hours of continuing education credits can be claimed.
+Please note that sessions marked with ** are not eligible for CIP credits.

 Track 1 (a)